GAMS-dev/gamspy/docs/user/gamspy_for_gams_users.rst

 GAMSPy for GAMS Users
 *********************

-This document is for users who are already GAMS users and interested in translating their existing GAMS models to GAMSPy.
+This document is for GAMS users who are interested in translating their existing GAMS models to GAMSPy.

 Translating Symbols